WildlifeSouth.com Contact Us

 Portable Shower

 While tented privacy structures are available for portable showers, one can also wash while wearing their bathing suit.
-The shower can be hooked/roped to branch or a permanent lantern post for gravity feed.
+The shower can be hooked/roped to a branch or a permanent lantern post for gravity feed.
 Occasionally I use one by simply laying it on a picnic table, while I sit on the picnic table bench.
-You'll have to bend over to wash your hair.
-But it works and is much better than being sticky through the night.
+You'll have to bend over to wash your hair, but it works and is much better than being sticky through the night.

 One should note that the water coming from public spigots in the mountains is usually very cold.
 You can added a little heat by filling the portable shower up ahead of time and let it sit in the sun throughout the day.

-• Portable Toilet - rarely necessary, though a few places require you to have one for a camping permit.
+• Portable Toilet - This is rarely necessary, though a few places require you to have one for a camping permit.

 A portable toilet is required for wilderness canoe camping in the Okefenokee National Wildlife Refuge.
 While all the actual wilderness campsites at Okefenokee have a composting toilet, at least one canoe in the party must travel with a portable toilet according to the permit rules.
 Out of the four canoe trips I have done at the refuge, no-one has ever used one.